iamronsuez/iamronsuez.github.io/README.md

 As a Backend Developer, I was part of the team in charge of connecting the site (Mercado Libre) and these banks building a gateway to their REST APIs.
 This gateway ables communication with all the bank REST APIs providing a unified contract to the internal services accomplishing a seamless integration within the inner parts of the site.

+MercadoLibre has an in-house Cloud solution that provides deployment, scaling, and metrics allows us to focus on building a quality codebase that is high efficiency and fault-tolerant.

+We take quality very seriously.
+We have an 85% minimum testing coverage.
+The CI process is built on top of Github actions and Jenkins.

 **Technologies**: Java 11+, Spring framework, Spark framework, Docker.

 ### Jan 2019 - Nov 2019